learn-co-curriculum/rails-generators-readme/README.md

 # Model Generators

-This is a generator type that I use regularly.
+This is a generator type that gets used regularly.
 It does a great job of creating the core code needed to create a model and associated database table without adding a lot of bloat to the application.
 Let's add a new model to the app called `Author` with columns `name` and `genre`, we can use the model generator with the following CLI command:

 ```
-rails g model Author name:string genre:string bio:text
+rails g model Author name:string genre:string bio:text --no-test-framework
 ```

 Running this generator will create the following files for us: